pranshugaba/hugo-website/content/now/index.md

 I am learning Marathi from [learn-marathi.com](https://www.learn-marathi.com/courses).

 ## Reading
-I am currently reading _The Magus_ by John Fowles.
+{{< currently-reading >}}

 [See my reading list &#8594;]({{< ref "/reads" >}})

 ## Watching

-I am currently watching Killing Eve and Gravity Falls.
+I am currently watching Trailer Park Boys and Gravity Falls.

-I also love watching British TV shows such as I Literally Just Told You, 8 out of 10 Cats does Countdown, and Would I Lie to You?.
+I also love watching British panel shows such as I Literally Just Told You, 8 out of 10 Cats does Countdown, and Would I Lie to You?.

 [See my watch list &#8594;]({{< ref "/watches" >}})